What is the Recreational Swimming Water Quality Programme (RSWQP)?

 What’s being done to improve Northland’s water quality?

-Over the previous summers, NRC investigated 19 sites with consistently poor water quality to try and identify the source/s of contamination.
-This summer, investigations will continue at eleven of these sites.
+Over the previous summers, NRC investigated 22 sites with consistently poor water quality to try and identify the source(s) of contamination.
+This summer, investigations will continue at nine sites.

 Investigation work includes sampling to identify which animal waste was coming from and surveying septic tank and wastewater systems.
 We also sample to identify where levels of bacteria are at their highest and map what land in the area is used for to identify potential sources of contamination.